fillman/fillman.github.io/_posts/2014-08-28-ruby-arrays-and-binding.markdown

 end
 {% endhighlight %}

-This is really neat stuff, rails uses it in activesupports +lazy_load_hooks+ module:
+This is really neat stuff, rails uses it in activesupports *lazy_load_hooks* module:

 {% highlight ruby %}
 def self.on_load(name, options = {}, &block)